stormchaserroleplaying/stormchaserRPG/Talents/Druid/Primal/index.md

 #### **Cost:** 25 Character Points<br>**Prerequisite:** 5th Level Spells and Primal Strike
 *The elements of the world are now part of your being.*

-You can up to 5 mana and use your Wild Shape to transform into an elemental with a CR maximum equal to the amount of mana expended.
+You can spend up to 5 mana to use your Wild Shape to transform into an elemental with a CR maximum equal to the amount of mana expended.

 ### Mutable Body